docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 Throws an exception if the parameters would result in an invalid range.

-Remember that the composed lines are static and subsequent changes to the ``TextDocument`` instance which changes its length may render the composed line data invalid.
+Remember that the composed lines are static and subsequent changes to the :ref:`TextDocument` instance which changes its length may render the composed line data invalid.

 **Returns**